-It was a part if the Amazon region. where there would be water boas and giant 300-400 pound fish, where you’d see 2 men would have pole on their shoulders with a catfish had it’s tail dragging in ground, it was taller than they were.
-The one fisherman told me how he would loose spears in the river while struggling to capture water boas , the boa would win and take the harpoon with it!
+I lived in a village, where you’d see two men with a pole on their shoulders, and they would be carrying a giant 300-400 pound catfish with it’s tail dragging on the ground, it was taller than they were!
+That same fisherman told me how he would loose spears in the river while struggling to capture water boas , needlessly, the boa would win and take the harpoon with it!

 With solar products or from water fountains, or just loking for something to relax in then the Hammock Category would be just right for you!
 Look in further, check out our Garden Accents.
 There are all sorts of Whahref=”http://fountainshopandmore.com/store/products/category/lighting/”>lighting products on the website to order, Check it out!